Ex-JPMorgan 'Whale' supervisor files claim against UK regulator

-A former JPMorgan Chase & Co (JPM.N) executive fighting U.S. extradition from Spain for allegedly helping to hide more than $6.2 billion (3.7 billion pounds) in trading losses has filed a claim against Britain's financial regulator.
+March 19 A former JPMorgan Chase & Co executive fighting U.S. extradition from Spain for allegedly helping to hide more than $6.2 billion in trading losses has filed a claim against Britain's financial regulator.

 Details about the case were not available and no hearing date has been set.